 I was telling my brother yesterday that I really value people who will stay, who will stick by you and not run when things get uncomfortable or hard to understand, who are willing to put a little effort into relationship.
 And while of course every relationship is valuable because every person is, I have to say: those people who will fight through the rough stuff?
 They’re few and far between.
 They’re the best ones.
 They’re you guys.

 So that said, I’ve got a real treat for you today, one that friends on Twitter or Flickr will probably have already seen coming, and one that friends in real life have already heard about.
-Buckle up: it’s time to talk about kombucha.
+Buckle up: it’s time to talk about the best tea for weight loss: kombucha.

 I started drinking kombucha in January, partly for the probiotics, partly for the soda-like carbonation, partly because someone told me I wouldn’t like it and hello?
 Game.
 On.
 The first time, it tasted a little strange, a little acidic, with weird strands of what I later came to learn were (good) bacteria cultures.
 Pretty quickly though, that fascination grew to affection grew to full-on addiction, and I was drinking it almost every day.

-Essentially a fermented tea, kombucha gets credit from drinkers for all kinds of health benefits: better skin, detoxification, easier digestion, even cancer recovery, although there’s little research to support this.
+Essentially a fermented tea, kombucha gets credit from drinkers for all kinds of health benefits, an article on the suppzoo diet pill guide shows some benefits: better skin, detoxification, easier digestion, even cancer recovery, although there’s little research to support this.
 Anecdotally, I can tell you it definitely affects my digestion and I can absolutely feel it in my body.
 The levels of acids and vitamins in a batch varies pretty dramatically, but when done right (like GT’s did it), there’s super-low amounts of sugar, too.

 I attended a class back in March, where I was given illustrated instructions and articles about the benefits of kombucha while I watched a live demonstration of the kombucha-making process.
 There are a few things you need: a four-quart glass bowl, plain tea, sugar, a wooden spoon, a thin and clean white towel, a big rubber band.
 But the biggest thing you need is what’s called a kombucha “mother” and six ounces of starter.
 You can order one from Laurel Farms or, if your life is full of crazy providences, you can walk into a Bible study three months after taking a kombucha class, recognize a girl who was at said class, introduce yourself and find out she has a culture/starter she’ll give you.